combination lock and different gadgets on white office table. privacy protection, encrypted connection concept, buying online

 Cisco Switch Virtualization: The additional overhead

-The standard for GRE is typically static.
-You only need to configure tunnel endpoints, and the tunnel will be up as long as you have reachability to those endpoints.
-However, you can have a dynamic GRE tunnel establishment in recent designs.
+The GRE standard is typically static.
+You only need to configure tunnel endpoints, and the tunnel will be up as long as you can reach those endpoints.
+However, recent designs can establish a dynamic GRE tunnel.

 MPLS/VPN, on the other hand, is a different beast.
 It requires signaling to distribute labels and build an end-to-end Label Switched Path ( LSP ).
 The label distribution can be done with BGP+label, LDP, and RSVP.
 Unlike GRE tunnels, MPLS VPNs do not have to manage multiple point-to-point tunnels to provide a full mesh of connectivity.
 Instead, they are used for connectivity, and packets’ labels provide traffic separation.